Sports for Visual Impaired

 - The South African Sports Confederation and Olympic Committee (SASCOC)

 - South African Sports Association for Physically Disabled (SASAPD)

 - Types of Sport

-Persons who are Blind or have Visual Impairments can take part and benefit from activities like Sports, Hobbies and other physical activities.
+Persons who are Blind or have Visual Impairments of all ages can take part and benefit from activities like Sports, Hobbies and other physical activities.
 These activities are a good way to increase the verbal, social, and mobility skills of children with Visual Impairments.
 Being active in music, clubs, sport and other after-school programs can help children to strengthen their language skills, gain physical agility as well as confidence, and understand social situations.
 Parents and teachers who push students with Visual Impairments to have as normal experience as possible, not only help them gain skills and develop self-reliance, but also help other students understand how to work with people who are different.
 Adults who are Blind or have Visual Impairments, also benefit from Sports and Hobbies, as these activities not only help prevent depression, but can also help them to meet other people and remove some of the stigma associated with having a disability.
-Many Sports persons with Visual Impairments inspire others and help society learn about persons with disabilities.
-Blind and partially sighted people can participate in sports, such as swimming, Judo, athletics and many more.
+Many Sports persons with Visual Impairments inspire others and help society to learn about persons with disabilities.
+Blind and partially sighted people can participate in sports, such as swimming, cycling, cricket, Judo, athletics and many more.
 Some sports have been invented or adapted for the blind, such as goalball, association football, cricket, golf, and tennis.
 The worldwide authority on sports for the blind is the International Blind Sports Federation (IBSF).

 There are a variety of sports tournaments that a person who is Blind or Visually Impaired can compete in.
 They include:

 - The Paralympic Games